 Severely malnourished children are particularly vulnerable to hypothermia, where the body’s core temperature drops below the required temperature for normal functions.
 Hypothermia in malnourished children often suggests coexisting hypoglycaemia or serious infection.

 The treatment or prevention of hypoglycaemia and hypothermia should be included in the initial treatment a severely malnourished child receives when first admitted to hospital.

-- clothing the child (including the head), covering with a warmed blanket, and placing the child under an incandescent lamp, making sure that the lamp does not touch the child’s body.
+- clothing the child (especially the head), covering with a warmed blanket, and placing the child near a heater (not pointing directly at the child) or incandescent lamp; or

 - putting the child in skin-to-skin contact on the mother’s bare chest or abdomen and covering them with a warmed blanket and/or warm clothing.

 All malnourished children with hypothermia should also be treated for hypoglycaemia and receive broad-spectrum antimicrobials for serious systemic infection.

 This is a summary of one of several WHO recommendations on the management of SAM in infants and children.
 The full set of recommendations can be found in 'Full set of recommendations' and in the guidelines and guidance documents under ‘WHO documents’ below.

 Updates on the management of severe acute malnutrition in infants and children